aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAwsSecretsManagerPlugin2.md

 Use **`awsSecretsManager`** (original) if:
 - You need strict credential freshness and prefer to block until the latest secret is available.
-- Your application tolerates occasional connection delays during credential rotation.
+- Your application tolerates occasional connection delays during credential refresh on cache expiry.

 Use **`awsSecretsManager2`** (SWR) if:
-- You need consistently low connection latency, even during credential rotation windows.
+- You need consistently low connection latency, even during credential refresh on cache expiry.
 - You want your application to remain operational during temporary AWS Secrets Manager outages.
 - You experience connection bursts where many connections open simultaneously.